 Manifesto-writing fugitive found camping on Wisconsin farm

-There are 3 comments on the WCAX-TV Burlington story from 12 hrs ago, titled Manifesto-writing fugitive found camping on Wisconsin farm.
-In it, WCAX-TV Burlington reports that:
+There are 3 comments on the WKOW-TV story from 9 hrs ago, titled Manifesto-writing fugitive found camping on Wisconsin farm.
+In it, WKOW-TV reports that:

 The Rock County Sheriff's Office says Jakubowski was captured around 6 a.m.
 Friday, ... .
 Rock County Sheriff Robert Spoden answers questions from reporters about the capture of Joseph Jakubowski on Friday, April 14, 2017, at the Southern Wisconsin Regional Airport in Janesville, Wis.